Alvão Natural Park: Geography

 The park is located in the Trás-os-Montes and Alto Douro provinces, in the district Vila Real, divided between the municipalities of Vila Real (parishes of Borbela, Lamas de Olo and Vila Marim) and Mondim de Basto (parishes of Ermelo and Bilhó), occupying an area of 7220 hectares or 72.2 km2.

-The highest peak in natural park is Caravelas, 1339 m above sea level, and the lowest point is Lousa along the Rio Olo, roughly 260 m above sea level.
+The highest peak in the natural park is Caravelas, 1339 m above sea level, and the lowest point is Lousa along the Rio Olo, roughly 260 m above sea level.
 There is an altitudinal range of 1079 m, and the park is divided into two zones: an elevated area along the Rio Olo watershed that mostly corresponds to the parish of Lamas de Olo, and a lower area that includes Ribeira de Fervença and the Olo watershed in the parish of Ermelo.
 The transition between the two is marked by a sudden drop associated with the Fisgas waterfall.